And because it tastes so good!

 WHAT IS A WHOLE FOOD, PLANT-BASED DIET?

 Whole, unprocessed, plant foods that are naturally high vitamins, minerals, fibre, good carbohydrates, with a high water content.
-This is the ideal macronutrient ratio that your hot body thrives on.
-Think fruits, vegetables, tubers, whole grains, legumes without the meat (cows, chicken, fish, pigs etc.), dairy products, eggs, or the highly refined foods like oil, refined sugars and bleached flour.
+Think fruits, vegetables, tubers, whole grains, legumes without the meat (cows, chicken, fish, pigs etc.), dairy products, eggs.
+If you want to feel your best, minimize the highly refined ‘foods’ like oil, refined sugars and refined flours.
 People have thrived on this diet for thousands of years.
-The longest-living people in the world (Okinawans) eat a diet that is primarily based on sweet potatoes, starches, fruits and vegetables (a high-carbohydrate, whole food, plant-based diet).
+Check out the Blue Zones ~ places around the world with the longest-living people who eat a diet that is primarily based on sweet potatoes, starches, fruits and vegetables (a whole food, plant-based diet).

 DIGESTING ANIMALS vs PLANTS